langchain-ai/langchain-databricks/README.md

 This repository provides LangChain components to connect your LangChain application with various Databricks services.

+## Upcoming Package Consolidation Notice
+This package (`langchain-databricks`) will soon be consolidated into a new package: `databricks-langchain`.
+The new package will serve as the primary hub for all Databricks Langchain integrations.

+### What’s Changing?
+In the coming months, `databricks-langchain` will include all features currently in `langchain-databricks`, as well as additional integrations to provide a unified experience for Databricks users.

+### What You Need to Know
+For now, continue to use `langchain-databricks` as usual.
+When `databricks-langchain` is ready, we’ll provide clear migration instructions to make the transition seamless.
+During the transition period, `langchain-databricks` will remain operational, and updates will be shared here with timelines and guidance.

+Thank you for your support as we work toward an improved, streamlined experience!

 ## Features

 - **🤖 LLMs**: The `ChatDatabricks` component allows you to access chat endpoints hosted on [Databricks Model Serving](https://www.databricks.com/product/model-serving), including state-of-the-art models such as Llama3, Mixtral, and DBRX, as well as your own fine-tuned models.